bencodezen/go-blog/source/_posts/book-review-essential-life-death-3.md

 **My Perspective**

 *   In general, I would say that I have always preferred learning through experience.
 Though in all honesty, after finishing the second volume, I was skeptical of how far I could really get in this book.
-[/expand]

-[expand title="My Review" trigclass="expandTitle" expanded="true"]
+### My Review

 **What did I enjoy about the book?**

 *   Though my inability to progress very far was slightly depressing, I was happy to see that there was still a lot of room for me to grow and improve my life and death skills.
 *   The drill seargent routine is great because I have multiple opportunities to get exposure to moves I would have never considered before.
-*   There is a huge focus on shapes that players don't normally study: rectangular six and 2-2-2\.
+*   There is a huge focus on shapes that players don't normally study: rectangular six and 2-2-2.
 In addition, these shapes are dissected to a very detailed level.
 Example: Rectangular six with one outside liberty versus two liberties.

 **What did I gain from reading this book?**

 *   A broader perspective on the different variations that can arise from life and death postiions.
 *   A better grasp on techniques used to either kill or save a group.
 *   Moderate improvement in my reading abilities.
 (This is only due to the speed at which I was going through problems.
 Anyone who diligently studies each problem to mastery will most likely gain a significant boost to their reading ability).

 **What style of teaching does the book use?**

 *   Curriculum Style